 What Causes Hot Water to Smell Like Rotten Eggs

-The most common cause of smelly water is anaerobic bacteria that exist in some water and react with the magnesium and aluminum sacrificial anodes that come with most water heaters to produce hydrogen sulfide gas, making the classic rotten egg odor.
+The most common cause of smelly water is anaerobic bacteria that exist in some water and react with sulfur and the magnesium and aluminum sacrificial anodes that come with most water heaters to produce hydrogen sulfide gas, making the classic rotten egg odor.
 The problem is most common in well systems, either private or municipal.

 Softening can make smelly water much worse.
 By the way, don't blame the water heater manufacturers.
 It's not their fault and it's not their responsibility.
 It's just a condition that exists in some parts of the country and each person has to deal with it.What Not to Do to Get Rid of Smelly Water